-In this example, we will see how to use the Unix-like system command
+In this example, we feature a comprehensive Linux chown Example.
+We will see how to use the Unix-like system command

 chown command changes the owner and owning group of files.